insanity54/leagueonlinux/README.md

 Working fixes to the install script are published on the League of Legends app page by community members, but because the script maintainer is inactive, the script available through the PlayOnLinux program remains outdated and broken.
 Last update was 8 months ago, Ugh.

 leagueonlinux is an attempt at making a turnkey solution to installing League of Legends on Linux.
+CLI installation is a priority, followed by a simple Zenity GUI.

+# Dependencies

+wine
+ia32-libs